>

 In this blog post, we will explore the challenges and opportunities facing Europe in the coming years.

-Paris, France – The Youth of the European People’s Party (YEPP) gathered in Paris
+The Youth of the European People’s Party adopted during its 9th Congress, Saturday May

 Subscribe our Newsletter